Stencyl/stencylpedia/block-reference/scene/shaders.md

 ![shader-blur](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/4%20-%20Shaders/shader-blur.png)

-Directional blur. x/y define a 'slope', so -1,-1 is a diagonal blur.
+Applies a directional blur to the screen. x/y collectively define a 'slope' for the direction, so -1,-1 is a diagonal blur.

 ```
-new BlurShader(0, 0, 0)
+new BlurShader([NUMBER], [NUMBER], [NUMBER])
 ```

 ***